Alternatives to Twitter

 Many people with social media bios designed to project a professional image destroy their credibility by using this “strategy”.

-I suspect these are people that would never stoop to buying followers or likes.
+I suspect these are people who would never stoop to buying followers or likes.
 And yet ~30% of my daily new Twitter followers are drive-by followers.

 Why drive-by following doesn’t work